jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-and-hydration-with-native-ocaml.md

 The second variant type does not allow tag(s) `Div
 ```

 One can quickly realize that the only tag allowed inside `ul` is `li`.
-I have to say, I _learn_ about HTML rules from TyXML, which is really amazing.
+I have to say, I _learn_ about HTML rules from TyXML while I'm coding, which is really amazing.

-Note that React has similar invalid HTML detection mechanisms through [some internal function](https://github.com/facebook/react/blob/0b5a26a4895261894f04e50d5a700e83b9c0dcf6/packages/react-dom/src/__tests__/validateDOMNesting-test.js#L36), but the big difference is that they are done at runtime.
+Note that React has similar invalid HTML detection mechanisms through [an internal function `validateDOMNesting`](https://github.com/facebook/react/blob/0b5a26a4895261894f04e50d5a700e83b9c0dcf6/packages/react-dom/src/__tests__/validateDOMNesting-test.js#L36), but there are two big differences:

+- they only apply to nesting, while TyXML will also check attributes are valid
+- more importantly, React checks are only done at runtime

 As far as I know, neither TypeScript or Flow, or even ReasonReact, do this kind of static checks to make sure the resulting HTML is valid, although it seems that support for a similar mechanism [could be part of ReasonReact](https://github.com/reasonml/reason-react/pull/567) at some point.

 ## So how does a component look like?